AIR LAND SEA: A Lithographic Suite by William Crutchfield

 Crutchfield’s images can be interpreted as lighthearted humor as well as critical commentary, and the two were not mutually exclusive in his mind.
 As the artist once remarked, “A lot of people have the idea [that] things that are humorous are not deep.
 But that’s not so.”
 Feats of engineering are often viewed with awe and wonder, and Crutchfield seems to marvel at them as well.
 But his interpretations and interventions encourage the viewer to look deeper, and to reconsider the innovations as well as the implications of progress.

-AIR LAND SEA is organized by Curatorial Associate Tom Norris and presented in the Museum’s small rotating gallery on the main level from July 19 through November 4, 2019.
+AIR LAND SEA: A Lithographic Suite by William Crutchfield is organized by Curatorial Associate Tom Norris and presented in the Museum’s small rotating gallery on the main level from July 19 through November 4, 2019.
 To complement the exhibition, three additional works on paper by Crutchfield from the Museum’s collection will be installed in the modern and contemporary art wing.
-These include an original ink and watercolor on paper, Duesenberg, Model J, 1931 from 1968, and the large-scale lithographs Eucalyptus II and Tamarind-Tanic, both of which were created at Tamarind in 1970 and explore similar themes to those in AIR LAND SEA.
+These include an original ink and watercolor on paper, Duesenberg, Model J, 1931 from 1968, and the large-scale lithographs Eucalyptus II and Tamarind-Tanic, both of which were created at Tamarind in 1970 and explore similar themes to those in Air Land Sea.

 High-resolution images from the exhibition may be obtained by selecting from the press images below.

 Images for the Press